Print Edition - 2014-05-14 | Main News

 - Private publishers to get more share

-May 13, 2014-The Central Textbooks Management and Monitoring Committee has decided to recommend the government to open doors for all private publishers to print and distribute textbooks for public schools.
+The Central Textbooks Management and Monitoring Committee has decided to recommend the government to open doors for all private publishers to print and distribute textbooks for public schools.

 The Monday’s meeting of the Committee chaired by Lava Deo Awasthi, director general at Department of Education, reached the decision that contracting out the printing and distribution works to private publishers would ensure timely distribution of textbooks.